 - ½ tsp Smoked Paprika

-- 2 TBS Neutral Oil (Vegetable or Canola)
+- 2 TBS Neutral Oil – vegetable or canola oil

-- ½ Prepared Recipe Chunky Salsa Verde (Click Ingredient for recipe)
+- ½ Prepared Recipe Salsa Verde (Click Ingredient for recipe)

 Instructions

-- Dry & Season salmon filets: Pat salmon thoroughly dry between sheets of paper towels.
+- Season Salmon: Pat salmon thoroughly dry between sheets of paper towels.
 Season both sides of salmon with cumin, paprika, salt and pepper.

-- To serve: Transfer salmon to serving platter and top heaping spoonful with salsa verde and optional toppings.
-Serve with lime wedges on the side.
-Enjoy!
+- Top Salmon with Salsa and Serve: Transfer salmon to a serving platter and top heaping spoonful with salsa verde and optional toppings.
+Serve immediately and enjoy!

 Notes

-- If the salmon skin is resisting when you attempt to lift a corner to flip the fish, allow it to continue to cook until it lifts easily.
+- When cooking salmon: If the salmon skin is resisting when you attempt to lift a corner to flip the fish, allow it to continue to cook until it lifts easily.
 DO NOT force the fish.

 - Doneness for salmon: 120 degrees F for rare, 130 degrees for medium-rare, 140 for medium.